jjsrf/jjsrf.github.io/_pages/about.md

   - /about.html
 ---

 Jie Ji is a second-year Ph.D. student at Clemson University, under the supervision of Prof. [Xiaolong Ma](https://xiaolongma2016.com/).
-His primary research focuses on deep learning, sparse neural networks, and efficient on-device model optimization.
+Her primary research focuses on deep learning, sparse neural networks, and efficient on-device model optimization.

 🔥 News
 ======